pablo-abc/felte/README.md

 Felte is a simple to use form library for Svelte.
 It is based on Svelte stores nd Selte actions for its functionality.
 No `Field` or `Form` components, just plain stores and actions to build your form however you like.
 You can see it in actino in this [CodeSandbox demo](https://codesandbox.io/s/felte-demo-wce2h?file=/App.svelte)!

+**WARNING:** The API is not set in stone yet, so breaking changes may occur between minor versions until it is stable enough to be 1.0.0

 ## Why